jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 )
 {% endhighlight %}

-As you can see, we have simple user with Id, Name and user status.
-Since status is just simple GUID, you can insert there whatever you want, except NULL.
-You probably have some kind of guard clause in your C# code which prevents you from inserting invalid data.
+As you can see, we have a simple user with Id, Name and user status.
+Since status is just a simple GUID, you can insert whatever you want there, except NULL.
+You probably have some kind of a guard clause in your C# code which prevents you from inserting invalid data.
 But wouldn't be cool if we could use SQL referential integrity to make sure that data will be consistent, even if you would like to insert row manually?
 To do that, we can add another table called UserStatus:

 {% highlight sql %}
 CREATE TABLE [dbo].[UserStatus] (